tomhuang12/awesome-k8s-resources/readme.md

 ### Guides
 - [A Beginner’s Guide to Kubernetes](https://medium.com/containermind/a-beginners-guide-to-kubernetes-7e8ca56420b6) - A comprehensive introduction to Kubernetes architecture
 - [The Illustrated Children’s Guide to Kubernetes](https://www.cncf.io/the-childrens-illustrated-guide-to-kubernetes/) - Graphical explanations of Kubernetes
-- :green_heart:[Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) :fire::fire::fire::fire::fire: - Kubernetes The Hard Way guides you through bootstrapping a highly available Kubernetes cluster with end-to-end encryption between components and RBAC authentication.
+- [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) - Kubernetes The Hard Way guides you through bootstrapping a highly available Kubernetes cluster with end-to-end encryption between components and RBAC authentication.
 - [Troubleshooting Kubernetes deployments](https://learnk8s.io/a/troubleshooting-kubernetes.pdf) - A flow chart to troubleshoot a kubernetes deployment in case of issues
 - [A Guide to the Kubernetes Networking Model](https://sookocheff.com/post/kubernetes/understanding-kubernetes-networking-model/) - A in-depth run-through of Kubernetes networking
 - [Writing Your First Kubernetes Operator](https://medium.com/faun/writing-your-first-kubernetes-operator-8f3df4453234) - In this article, we’ll see how to build and deploy your first Kubernetes Operator using the Operator SDK.